webdriverio/selenium-standalone/.github/ISSUE_TEMPLATE.md

 If there are lots of logs, please link to [a public gist](https://gist.github.com/).

 ## Your Environment
-* Version of `selenium-standalone` that your are using:
+* Version of `selenium-standalone` that you are using:
 * Is there another tool calling `selenium-standalone` on your behalf:
 * System/platform:
 * Other details that might be important: